adaltas/node-shell/doc/content/usage/tutorial.md

 console.log(args)
 ```

-The "parameters" package export a function which expect to a configuration object describing your commands.
+The "shell" package export a function which expect to a configuration object describing your commands.

 Consider the configuration as the schema or the model of your application arguments.
 The `main` property retrieve all the arguments of an application which are not mapped otherwise in the form of an array.
 We will cover other types for arguments later such as options and commands.

 The `parse` method convert the arguments into a parameter object.
 You can provide your own arguments or let `parse` discover them automatically if no argument is provided like above.
 Node.js expose the CLI arguments with `process.argv` as an array.
 The first 2 arguments are the path to the node binary and the script being executed.
-Parameters will strip those arguments and only parse what is left.
+Shell.js will strip those arguments and only parse what is left.

 You can now execute `node app world` and it shall print: